Chestnut blight: Overview

 Cryphonectria parasitica is a parasitic fungus of chestnut trees.
 This disease came to be known as chestnut blight.
-Naturally found in South East Asia, accidental introductions led to invasive populations of C. parasitica in North America and Europe.
+Naturally found in Southeast Asia, accidental introductions led to invasive populations of C. parasitica in North America and Europe.
 In the first half of the 20th century, the fungal disease had a devastating economic and social impact on communities in the eastern United States.
 It killed an estimated four billion trees; or, by another count, 3.5 billion trees through 2013.
 Less severe impacts have occurred in Europe due to widespread CHV1-induced hypovirulence.
 CHV1 is one of at least two viral pathogens that weaken the fungus through hypovirulence and helps trees survive a blight infection.

 The American chestnut (Castanea dentata) and American chinquapin (Castanea pumila) are highly susceptible to chestnut blight.
 The European chestnut (Castanea sativa) is also susceptible, but due to widespread CHV1 hypovirulence, blight-induced tree death is less common.
 The fungus can infect other tree species such as oaks, red maples, staghorn sumacs, and shagbark hickories.
 Once infected, these trees' bark also exhibit orange cankers but may not die.
 The pathogen can persist in these trees, producing spores that may infect other trees.

 Fungal strains spread by wind-borne ascospores and, over a shorter distance, conidia distributed by rain-splash action.
 Infection can be local in range, so some isolated American chestnuts survive where there is no other infected tree within 10 km.
 Soil organisms at the root collar and root system of the chestnut tree are antagonistic to the fungus.
 Chestnut tree roots are resistant to blight infections.
 Consequently, a large number of small American chestnut trees still exist as shoots growing from existing root bases.
-However, these regrown shoots seldom reach the sexually reproductive stage before above ground growth is again girdled by the fungus.
+However, these regrown shoots seldom reach the reproductive stage before above ground growth is again girdled by the fungus.

 Fungal strains originally infected the Chinese chestnut (Ca. mollissima) and the Japanese chestnut (Ca. crenata).
 These two species have co-evolved with the pathogen, making them most variably resistant to its ill effects.